Joseph Massino: Fugitive and Bonventre murder

-On November 23, 1981, based on information gained by Pistone's infiltration, six Bonanno mobsters, including the then-missing Napolitano, were indicted on racketeering charges and conspiracy in "the three capos" hit.
+On November 23, 1981, based on information gained by Pistone's infiltration, six Bonanno mobsters, including the then-missing Napolitano, were indicted on racketeering charges and conspiracy in the triple hit on Giaccone, Trincera and the elder Indelicato.

 In March 1982, Massino was tipped off by a Colombo-associated FBI insider that he was about to be indicted and went into hiding in Pennsylvania with Leisenheimer.
 On March 25, 1982, Massino was also charged with conspiracy to murder Indelicato, Giaccone and Trinchera and truck hijacking.
 In hiding, Massino was able to see the prosecution's strategy and better plan his defense as well as eventually face trial without association with other mobsters.
 Pistone later speculated Massino also feared retaliation upon the revelation that his associate, Raymond Wean, had turned state's evidence.
 Massino was visited by many fellow mobsters, including Gotti, and Vitale would secretly deliver cash to support him.

-On April 21, 1983, Rastelli was paroled, and he and Massino ordered the murder of Bonanno capo Cesare Bonventre, the leader of the family's Sicilian faction.
+On April 21, 1983, Rastelli was paroled, and he and Massino immediately ordered the murder of Bonanno caporegime Cesare Bonventre, the leader of the family's Sicilian faction.
 Still a fugitive, Massino summoned Vitale, Louis Attanasio and James Tartaglione to his hideout and gave them the order.
-By this time, even though Rastelli was still officially head of the family, Massino was considered by most mobsters to be the family's street boss and field commander in all but name, as well as Rastelli's heir apparent.
+By this time, even though Rastelli was still officially head of the family, Massino was considered by most mobsters to be the family's street boss in all but name, as well as Rastelli's heir apparent.
 According to Vitale, Massino had Bonventre killed for giving him no support when he was in hiding.

 In April 1984, Bonventre was called to a meeting with Rastelli in Queens.
 He was picked up by Vitale and Attanasio and driven to a garage.
 En route, Attanasio shot Bonventre twice in the head but only wounded him; he would kill Bonventre with two more shots when they reached their destination.
 The task of disposing of Bonventre's corpse was handed to Gabriel Infanti, who promised Vitale that Bonventre's remains would disappear forever.
-However, after a tipoff, the remains were discovered on April 16, 1984, in a warehouse in Garfield, New Jersey, stuffed into two 55-gallon glue drums.
+However, after a tipoff, the remains were discovered on April 16 in a warehouse in Garfield, New Jersey, stuffed into two 55-gallon glue drums.
 For his part in the hit, Massino had Vitale initiated into the Bonanno family.